What is it like to live in Valencia?

 Or, do as many others and move to Valencia (temporarily).
-Learn Spanish at one of its many language schools, study at Valencia University, look into local jobs or if you have reached that age, enjoy retirenment on the Mediterranean coast.
+Learn Spanish at one of its many language schools, study at Valencia University, look into local jobs or if you have reached that age, enjoy retirement on the Mediterranean coast.
 There definitely aren’t many places in the world with a better quality of life than this part of Spain!

-Are you interested in moving to Spain?
+Are You Interested in Moving to Spain?

-Also check out these expat interviews:
+Then also check out some of these expat interviews:

 - An expat interview about living in Madrid